 Finally, Adams’ skillset doesn’t necessarily fit what Dallas needs.
 The Cowboys need secondary help, and not playing Adams as a box defender is constricting his skillset, and thus his potential.

-However, the All-Pro is not a very good coverage safety, and that’s what Dallas needs more than anything.
-In Mike Nolan’s new scheme, Adams would have a another Swiss Army Knife/dime linebacker role, and that doesn’t fit Dallas in terms of cap space or team need.
+However, the All-Pro is not a great coverage safety, and that’s what Dallas needs more than anything.
+In Mike Nolan’s new scheme, Adams would have another Swiss Army Knife/dime linebacker role, and that doesn’t fit Dallas in terms of cap space or team need.

 Option #2: Pursue Broncos All-Pro S Justin Simmons